devarjya27/Advent-Of-Cyber-2024-Writeups/Day-3.md

 ## What is the contents of the flag.txt?
 After typing in `cat flag.txt` we get the answer which is `THM{Gl1tch_Was_H3r3}`.

+## What I Learned
++ Became familiar with `ELK`.
++ Learned that exploiting web pages is easy when they dont check the type of the file we are uploading thus making them vulnerable to `RCE`.